StateImpact bloginfo('name'); ?>

 StateImpact Pennsylvania is a collaboration between WITF, WHYY, WESA and the Allegheny Front.
-Reporters Marie Cusick and Susan Phillips cover the fiscal and environmental impact of Pennsylvania’s booming energy economy, with a focus on Marcellus Shale drilling.
+Reporters Marie Cusick, Reid Frazier, Susan Phillips, and Amy Sisk cover the commonwealth’s energy economy.
 Read their reports on this site, and hear them on public radio stations across Pennsylvania.
-This collaborative project is funded, in part, through grants from the Heinz Endowments and William Penn Foundation.
+This collaborative project is funded, in part, through grants from the Corporation for Public Broadcasting, Heinz Endowments and William Penn Foundation.